Sheetz named top ‘Company that Cares’ by PEOPLE magazine - NewsBreak

 ALTOONA, Pa.
 (WTAJ) — PEOPLE Magazine has named Sheetz in their annual list of top companies that care in America in 2022.

-The list, currently in its sixth year, highlights top companies that have succeeded in business while demonstrating outstanding respect, care, and concern for not only their employees but their communities and environment too.
+The list, currently in its 6th year, highlights top companies that have succeeded in business while demonstrating outstanding respect, care, and concern for not only their employees but their communities and environment too.

 Sheetz ranks 64th on this year’s list, marking the second time in three years the company made the list.

-In 2020, Sheetz was included in the list which specifically focused on how companies responded to the COVID-19 crisis to care for their employees, their communities and the world.Food vendors open at the Canfield Fair
+In 2020, Sheetz was included in the list which specifically focused on how companies responded to the COVID-19 crisis to care for their employees, their communities and the world.Meet 8-year-old Dylan, Sheetz ‘youngest employee’

 “It is an honor to be included in such an incredible list and be alongside companies that also take pride in their commitment to their employees and communities they serve,” said Travis Sheetz, President & CEO of Sheetz.